School transport assistance

 - arrive at school before it starts

-- can be picked up no later than one hour after school finishes
+- can be picked up no later than 1 hour after school finishes

 - change buses more than once on a journey.

 Your school will tell you if a Ministry-funded service is cancelled because public transport has become available.